Car Brands and the Companies they Belong to

 Mazda Motor Corporation

-The Japanese Mazda was formerly called Toyo Cork Kogyo Co., Ltd. and produced corks for containers.
-It released its first car in 1931.
+Japan’s Mazda was formerly called Toyo Cork Kogyo Co., Ltd., and manufactured container stoppers.
+It produced its first automobile in 1931.
 It was a three-wheeled version of a rickshaw.
-In 1974, the company began collaborating with Ford.
+In 1974, the company started to collaborate with Ford.
 Until 2015, they had many joint projects, and then the manufacturers went their separate ways.

-• Mazda – the flagship brand of passenger cars, characterized by an advantageous price-quality ratio.
+• Mazda is the flagship brand of passenger cars characterized by a favorable price-quality ratio.

 Subaru Corporation